Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states it removes a single campaign-level negative keyword and returns the removed criterion_id.
-It distinguishes from siblings by specifying campaign-level scope and mentioning ad group-level is not supported.
+The description clearly states the tool removes a single campaign-level negative keyword and returns the criterion_id.
+It distinguishes itself from siblings by specifying the scope (campaign-level) and noting the absence of an explicit ad group-level remove tool.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.